-Here’s all you need to know about the differences between the various raw food formats!
+Here’s all you need to know about the differences between the various raw dog food varieties!

 This is perhaps the most popular and healthy variety of raw pet food.
 Along with frozen ingredients, raw products like bones, muscle meats, vegetables, fruits and various other healthy ingredients are grounded and mixed together.
 Once they are formed into various shapes, they are then frozen.
 Since these food varieties are not shelf stable, they must remain refrigerated at all times.